iotaledger/IOTA-2.0-Research-Specifications/1-3 Data Processing.md

 The following message data sets will be used in the processes:
 * **Message inbox:** A data set where non-duplicated messages will stay until processes by the node and added to the Tangle.
 * **Solidification Buffer:** A data set where messages that were not able to quick-solidify will be kept until the missing messages arrive.
-* **Message Tangle:** The mais data set where all the non-snapshotted messages are kept.
+* **Message Tangle:** The main data set where all the non-snapshotted messages are kept.
 * **Rate Manager Outbox:** A data set where messages that were processed are kept until they are gossiped further.

 The following other data sets will be used in the processes: